JavaScript is required

 The Sicilian setting means you'll hear some dialect, especially from side characters, but Montalbano himself speaks clear Italian.
 Each episode is feature-length (around 90 minutes), so you get a complete story without cliffhangers forcing you to binge.

-Streaming on MHz Choice and sometimes on Prime, depending on your region.
+Streaming on MHz Choice and sometimes on Amazon Prime, depending on your region.
 The subtitle options are usually good, with both English and Italian available.
 I'd recommend this for solid B1 learners and up because the vocabulary gets specific with legal and crime terminology.

 The earlier episodes from the 2000s are slightly slower-paced than the recent ones, which might help if you're still building your listening skills.